Kaja Kallas: Middle East

+While acknowledging differences between Turkey and the EU on issues such as the Cyprus conflict and sanctions against Russia, Kallas praised Turkey's importance as a key NATO ally and called for stronger cooperation between the EU and Turkey.
+Kallas did not condemn the arrest of Istanbul mayor and presidential candidate Ekrem İmamoğlu.
+Kallas welcomed the January 2025 ceasefire agreement between Israel and the militant group Hamas.
+On 24 February 2025, she met with Israeli foreign minister Gideon Sa'ar in Brussels for the first formal talks between Israel and the EU since the Gaza war.
+The European Commission rejected a request from Ireland and Spain to review the EU–Israel Association Agreement.

+On 24 March 2025, in the midst of Israeli attacks on the Gaza Strip, Kallas visited Israel.
+She stated that "resuming negotiations is the only way to put an end to the suffering on both sides" and warned that "violence feeds more violence."
 On 15 July 2025, Kallas and the foreign ministers of the EU member states decided not to take any action against Israel over alleged Israeli war crimes in the Gaza war and settler violence in the West Bank.
 The proposed sanctions against Israel included suspending the EU-Israel Association Agreement, suspending visa-free travel, or blocking imports from Israeli settlements.
-Israel considered the EU's decision not to impose sanctions on Israel as a diplomatic victory.
-UN Special Rapporteur Francesca Albanese said that EU officials such as Kaja Kallas were complicit in Israeli war crimes in Gaza.
+Gideon Saar considered the EU's decision not to impose sanctions as a diplomatic victory for Israel.

+In June 2026, Israeli foreign minister Gideon Saar said that he was severing "all contact" with Kallas following reports that she described Israel's treatment of Palestinians as comparable to Apartheid-era South Africa during a private meeting with Mexican officials.
+According to Reuters, Sa'ar said he would not resume contact with Kallas unless she retracted the remarks.
+Kallas responded by expressing appreciation for her conversation with Sa'ar and said that she remained willing to continue dialogue in a "civil and productive manner".
+She reiterated the European Union's opposition to Israeli settlements in the West Bank and its support for a two-state solution, but did not directly address the reported comment.

+Other international activities

 In July 2025, Kallas threatened Georgia under the Georgian Dream government with the suspension of visa liberalisation, suspension of the EU-Georgia Association Agreement, and sanctions.
 During a panel discussion at the September 2025 conference of the European Union Institute for Security Studies, Kallas remarked, "Russia was [recently] addressing China like, Russia and China, we fought in the Second World War, we won the Second World War, we won the Nazis.
 And I was, OK, that is something new."
 In a speech to the conference, the same day, she remarked that "Europe is engaged in a battle for freedom and democracy" and "must build its geopolitical power."

-In September 2025, Kallas voiced support for closer trade and security relations between the EU and India, but criticized India's cooperation with Russia, including India's participation in the Zapad 2025 military exercise.
-She said: "Whether it's possible to completely decouple India from Russia, considering their history as well, I don't think we have illusions regarding this."